-Unless you know it well, consider a taxi or shuttle to visit nightclubs, lounges and bars to The Hip Strip.
+Unless you know it well, consider a taxi or shuttle to visit nightclubs, lounges, and bars on The Hip Strip.
 If walking with friends or family at night, stick to Gloucester Avenue.
-Rent car or tour operator to visit the cultural centre, plantation rum estates, and other estates with Great Houses and renown golf courses.
+Rent a car or tour operator to visit the cultural center, plantation rum estates, and other estates with Great Houses and renowned golf courses.

 The Hip Strip

-The Party Central destination of MoBay features ultra-lounges, nightclubs, restaurants, souvenir shops and other entertainment.
-The Hip Strip is also close to many popular beaches including: Doctor’s Cave, Cornwall and Walter Fletcher beach.
-A number of loungers, clubs and restaurants on the Hip Strip are well frequented by locals and visitors.
-Margaritaville is more than a DJ-popping restaurant & nightclub, it features a 120-foot curvy waterslide, two water trampolines and water volleyball open during the day.
-Celebrities like P. Diddy, Nelly and Tiger Woods have visited.
+The Party Central destination of MoBay features ultra-lounges, nightclubs, restaurants, souvenir shops, and other entertainment.
+The Hip Strip is also close to many popular beaches including Doctor’s Cave, Cornwall, and Walter Fletcher beach.
+A number of loungers, clubs, and restaurants on the Hip Strip are well frequented by locals and visitors.
+Margaritaville is more than a DJ-popping restaurant & nightclub, it features a 120-foot curvy waterslide, two water trampolines, and water volleyball open during the day.
+Celebrities like P. Diddy, Nelly, and Tiger Woods have visited.
 Blue Beat Ultra Lounge features upscale Jazz and fancy cocktails.
-Pier 1 is an bar located on a small pier.
+Pier 1 is a bar located on a small pier.
 As you walk between MoBay Proper Bar & Grill and the popular Pork Pit, notice the canon remains of an old British fort built in the 1700s — a dash of coastal defense history in modern times.
-Jamaican Bobsled Café specializes in pizza, burgers and salads and platters at reasonable prices.
+Jamaican Bobsled Café specializes in pizza, burgers, salads, and platters at reasonable prices.
 As you might guess, the Jamaican 1988 Winter Olympics team’s winning bobsled is on display for raucous photo ops and dancing.
 The Brewery is a hangout for beer fans and Jamaican jerk dishes — if you don’t mind the Medieval look.
-Groovy Grouper bar & restaurant is located at nearby Doctor’s Cove Bathing Club, which has a small admission fee during the day, but is free after 5pm.
-Their specialty is a couple dozen ways to make rum drinks, Conch Chowder and Jerked Calamari.
-If you had a very active day burning calories, then you’ve earned Friday Night all you can eat seafood at Groovy Grouper.
+Groovy Grouper bar & restaurant is located at nearby Doctor’s Cove Bathing Club, which has a small admission fee during the day but is free after 5 pm.
+Their specialty is a couple of dozen ways to make rum drinks, Conch Chowder, and Jerked Calamari.
+If you had a very active day burning calories, then you’ve earned Friday Night all-you-can-eat seafood at Groovy Grouper.

 ADDRESS: Gloucester Avenue, Montego Bay